semji/reputationvip.github.io/_posts/2015-07-23-elasticsearch-always-pays-his-debts.md

 The response will be the classical `"aknowledge": true` of the indices creation query.

-**Here, I won't give you full example, because we will make practical usage of tokens when we will come to full-text research.**
+**Here, I won't give you full example, because we will make practical usage of tokens when we will come to full-text search.**

 ##### Making you own Analyzer